List of birds of Denali National Park and Preserve

 This is a comprehensive listing of the bird species recorded in Denali National Park and Preserve, which is in the U.S. state of Alaska.
-Unless otherwise noted, this list is based on one published by the National Park Service (NPS) dated October 2020.
+Unless otherwise noted, this list is based on one published by the National Park Service (NPS) as of December 2007.

-This list is presented in the taxonomic sequence of the Check-list of North and Middle American Birds, 7th edition through the 63rd Supplement, published by the American Ornithological Society (AOS).
+This list is presented in the taxonomic sequence of the Check-list of North and Middle American Birds, 7th edition through the 66th Supplement, published by the American Ornithological Society (AOS).
 Common and scientific names are also those of the Check-list, except that the common names of families are from the Clements taxonomy because the AOS list does not include them.

-This list contains 184 species.
+This list contains 183 species.
 Unless otherwise noted, all are considered to occur regularly in Denali National Park and Preserve as permanent residents, summer or winter visitors, or migrants.
 The following codes and definitions are used by the NPS checklist to annotate some species.
 When abundance varies by season, this list uses the code for the season of greatest abundance.